Beautiful Origami Envelope

 Neat, isn't it?

 Ready to make your own origami envelope?
-Take your pick of
+Choose from:

 Click the image below to play the instructions.
 Making your first envelope will take about 5 minutes, and after that you'll probably be able to make them much faster.